ClusterM/hakchi2/README.md

 * Simulate the start button on the second controller (for Famicom Mini)
 * Disable seizure protection
 * Allows to install user-mods to add more features (even support for SNES/N64/Genesis/etc., music replacement, themes, etc.)
+* Allows users to expand the storage of their system (provided a USB OTG hub, or an SD breakout module)

 ## So you were the first to hack the NES Classic Mini?
 No!
 It was my Russian сomrade, madmonkey, who first published a successful hack of the the NES Classic Mini.
 He created the original “hakchi” tool.
 However, it was not very user-friendly, so I decided to create a tool which is simple to use by anyone--not only Linux users.
 I named it “hakchi2” because I don’t like to come up with names.
 So my first version was a 2.0 release :)